leftCoast/LC_baseTools/README.md

 **lists** - Base classes of dynamic linked lists that everything in the LC libraries are based on. linkList, double linkList, stack and queue.

-**mapper** - Liner mapper function.
+**mapper** - linear mapper function.
 Unlike the Arduino version, this uses doubles as input and output and saves as much of the calculation as possible between mapping calls.

 **mechButton** - Class that creates a debounced button.
 It works, its in need of a rewrite.

-**multiMap** - Non-liner mapping function.
+**multiMap** - Non-linear mapping function.
 Starts out blank and the user adds x,y points to it before use.

 **resizeBuff** - Simplified memory management.
 Initialize your pointers to NULL then resizeBuff() can allocate and deallocate your dynamic buffer space for you.
 Passes back true for successful allocations, false for unsuccessful.
 Saves a lot of code typing.